dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 - [ ] ```RECORDS```
 - [ ] ```LIMIT```

-Question 02: Drag and drop from the options below to create the table "users" to store website user logins and passwords.
+Question 02: Drag and drop from the options below to create the table `users` to store website user logins and passwords.

 ```sql
 _____ TABLE users (